 Notes

-1 This is a compilation of the Country Areas Water Supply By-laws 1957 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 December 2008 of the Country Areas Water Supply By-laws 1957 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table